LIP-Computing/tutorials/docs/udocker/udocker-05.md

 * It was conceived to support debootstrap in debian

+---

+## udocker: Fakechroot engine - II

 * The OS in the host and in the chroot must be the same;
   * as the loader inside the chroot will by default load libraries from the host system directories,
   * the loaders are statically linked and the pathnames inside are absolute and non changeable.

+* The location of the loader itself is encoded in the executables ELF header

 ---

-## udocker: Fakechroot engine - II
+## udocker: Fakechroot engine - III

 * The loaders search for libraries:
   * If the pathname has a `/` they are directly loaded.